mjbvz/vscode-markdown-emoji/README.md

 }
 ```

-This tell's VSCode that your extension will provide *markdown-it* plugins and that the extension should be activated before the preview is shown.
+This tell's VSCode that your extension provides *markdown-it* plugins and that it should be activated before the markdown preview is shown.

 To register the plugins themselves, in your extension's `activate` function, just return an object with an `extendMarkdownPreview` method.
 This method takes a *markdown-it* instance and must return a modified version of that instance.